ARTnews: Awards

-The ARTnews Top 200 Collectors
+ARTnews Top 200 Collectors

-The ARTnews Top 200 list is released annually and contains the top individual art collectors from around the world based on interviews with collectors, curators, dealers, auction houses, and museums.
-Those on the list are also surveyed, and their responses are used to inform trends and provide data, such as a breakdown of where the most top art collectors live (the United States).
+Introduced in 1990 by then-owner Milton Esterow, the ARTnews Top 200 Collectors list is published in an annual special issue and ranks art collectors from around the world on their overall influence in the art world and market, based on interviews with collectors, curators, dealers, auction houses, and museums.
+Those on the list are also surveyed, and their responses are used to inform trends and provide data, including a breakdown of where the most top art collectors live (historically the United States).

-Collectors on the list are profiled with a brief biography focused on the type of art that they collect (contemporary, post war, modern, etc.) and includes their city or cities of residence, a photo, their source of wealth and the years they have been on the Top 200 list, as many collectors are on it for multiple years.
-The list released in September 2018 includes Leonard Lauder, Edythe and Eli Broad, Rebecca and Warren Eisenberg, Alison and Peter Klein, Marsha and Jeffrey Perelman, Tatsumi Sako, Sheri and Howard Schultz.
-The full list is announced in both the print and online versions of the magazine.
+Collectors on the list are profiled with a brief biography and interviewed about their views on collecting and the art market over the previous year.
+The full list is published online and in a special annual print issue.
+As of 2025, the annual Top 200 Collectors issue is the only ARTnews-branded print product still published by the magazine.